jwamin/Downer/README.md

 ### Supports:

 ‘#’ Headings
-‘*” Bullets
+“*” Bullets

+### Architecture

+* Window min size on macos but regular on iOS/iPadOS

 ### Todo:

-minospaced
+enforce "extra space rule"
+monospaced

 links

 Numbered Lists

+line with a `code` snippet `like this`